 STEP 1: GETTING STARTED

-There are five major tools to help you choose your classes:
+There are four major tools to help you choose your classes:

-- Program Advisor Report Go to registry.kingsu.ca and click Students.
+- Program Advisor Report – Go to Current Students.
 Follow the log in instructions.
-Once you have logged in select Display my Program Advisor Report.
+Once you have logged in select Display my Program Advisor Report from the Registration menu.
 There are several tools located here that will assist you in picking and registering in courses for next year.

 - The Academic Calendar (please note you are required to follow the program requirements for the year you were admitted).
 Pay close attention to Academic Information,Programs of Study, and Course Descriptions.